ros2/rviz/rviz_visual_tests/docs/documentation.md

 main and secondary windows (or only of secondary windows) have been taken, while `assertMainWindowIdentity()` can be used if only the main render window is of interest: it will, in fact, both capture a screenshot of the main render window and perform the image comparison.
-If the method `assertMainWindowIdentity()` is called, there is, therefore, no need to use the method `captureMainWindow()` before.
+Therefore, if the method `assertMainWindowIdentity()` is called, there is no need to use the method `captureMainWindow()` before.

 ## Test Fixture